HashColon/HashColon.Web/README.md

 ### Releases

+* May.11, 2022
+    * Bug fix:
+        * Bugs in editing markers, GeoJSON is now fixed.
+        * LayerManager is now rewritten to get rid of those spaghetti.
+        __SPAGHETTI GO TO HELL!!__
+        * Layer indexing logic is changed.
+Layers are not indexed by their labels anymore.
+So, now layers can have duplicate labels.
+        * And... some other minor bugs are fixed.
+        * Longitude/latitude range in marker editor UI is fixed.

 * Apr.30, 2022
     * GeoJSON styling approved: Now, styles are applied by each GeoJSON "feature".
         * Styles can be now implemented inside GeoJSON.